jalik/js-schema/README.md

 });
 ```

-## Checking the maximum and minimum values
+## Checking maximum and minimum values

 Use `max` and `min` to check if a field value is below or above a limit.